 - 1. Reprimand A resident may be reprimanded for actions/decisions contrary to the standard surgical practices.
-However he is not preventing from going on duty, perform on a surgical operations, attending conferences etc, - 2.
-Suspension A resident may be suspended for an offence that warrants suspension like unauthorized absence beyond 10 days.
-His function to go on duty, perform operations, attend conferences etc., will be stopped for a certain period of time after which he is allowed to resume the functions. - 3.
+However he is not preventing from going on duty, perform on a surgical operations, attending conferences etc, - Suspension- A resident may be suspended for an offence that such as warrants suspension like unauthorized absence beyond 10 days.
+His/Her functions such as to go on duty, perform operations, attend conferences etc., will be stopped for a certain period of time after which he is allowed to resume the functions. - 3.
 Expulsion Expulsion is total ban of his presence on the institution.